dimethyltriptamine/qopl/DEFINITION.md

 # qopl --- qorg's own psychedelic language

+psychedelic: 1.
+Of, containing, generating, or reminiscent of drug-induced hallucinations, distortions of perception, altered awareness etc. Synonyms: lysergic, trippy

 This document is the specification of the qorg's own psychedelic language.
 This language was created to 1) save me from boredom, 2) show the kids[^1] how a programming language is designed 3) So i learn